tdgne/waveform-rs/README.md

 # waveform

-waveform is a set of (currently two) waveform image generators written in rust.
+waveform is a set of (currently two) waveform image generators written in Rust.

 ## Features